A Note on Rough Set Algebra and Core Regular Double Stone Algebras: Examples of the Main Theorem and Corollary

-As an example that reflects the note ending the last section we would like to continue the analysis of example 3.6, $A_9$, from \cite{RCRDSA}, which is $C_3^2$ from our Table 1.
+As a first example that reflects the note ending the last section we would like to continue the analysis of example 3.6, $A_9$, from \cite{RCRDSA}, which is $C_3^2$ from our Table 1.
 We encourage readers to read \cite{RCRDSA} in it's entirety but here we will build on the initial analysis from pages 338 and 339 and expand on their Table 1.
-In order to reflect the perspectives of the Main Theorem and Main Corollary of this note we will only need consider a universe of cardinality 4 and an equivalence relation that partitions the universe into 2 subsets of cardinality 2.
+In order to reflect the perspectives of the Main Theorem and Main Corollary of this note we will only need consider a universe of cardinality 4 and an equivalence relation that partitions the universe into 2 subsets of cardinality 2 for the example given on the next page.

 \begin{example} Consider the universe $X = \{P_a,P_1a,P_b,P_1b\}$, equivalence relation $\sim = \{\{P_a,P1a\},\{P_b,P_1b\}\}$ from pages 338 and 339 of \cite{RCRDSA}.
 We wish to abstract away from that to the perspectives of the Main Theorem and the Main Corollary.
 Hence we will identify $X$, $\sim$ with $\langle U, \theta \rangle$ given by $U = \{w,x,y,z\}$ and $\theta = \{\{w,x\},\{y,z\}\}$ and consider the PRSA, ${R_\theta}$, from Definition \ref{PRSA}.
 We now will create the Table $1_{R_\theta}$ which is an extension of Table 1 on page 338 of \cite{RCRDSA} that is formed by adding the columns necessary to demonstrate the Main Theorem and the Main Corollary.